 How to get a Copy Will or Grant of Probate.

 Obtaining a copy of a Will and Grant is not a service we generally offer because you can do it direct and save our fees!
-Here is what you need to know, together with a link where you may be able to get the copy documents online, direct from the Government and save lost of time and hassle!
+If it is for the purpose of making a claim, then you might want to contact us (but remember there are time limits to claims).
+Here is what you need to know, together with a link where you may be able to get the copy documents online, direct from the Government and save time and expense!
+When you order a Copy Will or Grant of Probate online, they will normally be delivered online as PDF documents.
+You do NOT get a paper copy.
+We’ve lost count of the number of people who haven’t realised that they have to log back in to the Government site to get the electronic copy.

 Only once the Grant has been issued anyone can get a copy Will and or Grant of Probate.
 But only where the Will or intestacy required probate – and many do not, which leaves you with no way of finding out what happened apart from asking those involved, which is awful.